 How may I determine if I am a competitive candidate?

-With over five thousand applications, admission into the College of Osteopathic Medicine is very competitive.
-For the best possible chances, applicants should have Cumulative and Science GPA's of 3.30 or greater with a composite MCAT score of 29 or greater (old exam) or 506 or greater (new exam).
+With nearly five thousand applications, admission into the College of Osteopathic Medicine is very competitive.
+For the best possible chances, applicants should have Cumulative and Science GPA's of 3.30 or greater with a composite MCAT score of 506.
 Applicants are encouraged to obtain a variety of experiences, either paid or volunteer, that expose them to the health care system in general and, where possible, to Osteopathy specifically.
 Non-health related volunteer experiences are also beneficial.
 Demographics for the most recent entering class are available for applicants who desire to compare their specific backgrounds to those who have already been accepted.

 How do I determine which courses (course numbers or titles) at my school will satisfy your prerequisite requirements?